blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

 ## Introduction
 The [Open Science Grid](https://www.opensciencegrid.org/) (OSG) is a [High Throughput Computing](https://en.wikipedia.org/wiki/High-throughput_computing) (HTC) system.
 This should not be confused with High Performance Computing (HPC) systems.

-I am using the system to compute statistics of HRRR data over the last 2.5 years stored in the CHPC Pando archive system.
+There are TBs of weather data generated every day, and much of this data isn't being used.
+If this "Big Data" could be analysed in more I am using the system to compute statistics of HRRR data over the last 2.5 years stored in the CHPC Pando archive system.
 The archive is currently 35TB, and growing every day.

-The OSG is most useful if your job can be written in an embarrasingly parallel way.
+The OSG is most useful if your job can be written in an embarrasingly parallel ways.

 ## OSG Limits
 |Maximum Storage|Maximum Files|